 SHORT ANSWER PROMPT

 - Describe yourself in a tweet!
 This is your chance to be creative, but remember, you are limited to 280 CHARACTERS.
-Hashtags are welcome!
+Hashtags and URLs are welcome!

 The Mahurin Honors College seeks applicants with a variety of interests and experiences, evaluating applicants into the following four areas: